Title I

 All of our schools in West Valley operate as Schoolwide Programs.
 This allows ours school to consolidate its federal, state, and local funds to upgrade the entire educational program the entire school population.
 The focus of the program must be on addressing the needs of low-achieving children and those at risk of not meeting state student academic achievement standards.

-Under ESSA, Title I, Part A funds may be used for activities and instruction for enrichment as part of a "well-rounded education".
+Under ESSA, Title I, Part A funds may be used for activities and instruction for enrichment as part of a "well-rounded education."
 Therefore funds can be uses for courses, activities, and programming in subjects such as English, reading or language arts, writing, science, technology, engineering, mathematics, foreign languages, civics and government, economics, arts, history, geography, computer science, music, career and technical education, health, physical education, credit recovery, career and technical education, post-secondary instruction with the purpose of providing all students access to an enriched curriculum and educational experience.